Non-parametric exploration of minimally coupled gravity with phantom crossing: Methodology

 Finally, we generate over 250\,000 KGB models by combining deviation functions drawn from the trained GPs—with variances $\sigma_D^2 = 50$, $\sigma_{c_{s}}^2 = 10$, and correlation lengths $\lambda \in \{0.9, 1, 1.1\}$—with power laws specified by parameters sampled from wide uniform distributions:

 From the samples passing the mathematical stability conditions implemented in \mochiclass, we select four models (M1–M4) consistent with the DESI DR2 + CMB + DES Y5 best-fit background $\{w_0, w_a\} = \{-0.75, -0.86\}$, and two additional models with mirage dark energy backgrounds: $\{w_0, w_a\} = \{-0.5, -1.83\}$ (M5) and $\{-0.85, -0.549\}$ (M6).
-Selected models are required to satisfy two phenomenological criteria: (i) the matter power spectrum at redshift $z = 0$ must deviate by less than 3\% from \lcdm{} on sub-horizon scales; and (ii) the late-time ISW effect must be positive (see Sec.~\ref{sec:late_observables}).
+Selected models are required to satisfy two phenomenological criteria: (i) the matter power spectrum at redshift $z = 0$ must deviate by less than 3\% from \lcdm{} on sub-horizon scales, where this threshold is adopted as a phenomenological criterion to ensure broad consistency with current large-scale structure constraints; and (ii) the late-time ISW effect must be positive (see Sec.~\ref{sec:late_observables}).
+The six models selected for further analysis are intended as representative examples of the viable KGB parameter space, chosen to illustrate the range of phenomenological behaviors that arise under these criteria, rather than an exhaustive subset of all allowed solutions.